kchaouamira0/CodeClauseInternship_WineQualityPrediction/README.md

-In this project, I employed Kaggle's Red Wine Quality dataset to develop machine learning models that can predict whether a given red wine is of "good quality" or not.
-Each wine in this dataset has a "quality" score between 0 and 10.
-For this project, I converted the output into a binary classification, labeling each wine as either "good quality" (a score of 7 or higher) or not (a score below 7).
-The quality of a wine is determined by 11 input variables:
-Fixed acidity
-Volatile acidity
-Citric acid
-Residual sugar
-Chlorides
-Free sulfur dioxide
-Total sulfur dioxide
-Density
-pH
-Sulfates
-Alcohol
+***Project Overview:

+This project aims to develop machine learning models that can accurately predict the quality of red wine using a dataset containing various characteristics of different red wines.
+The project utilizes the Red Wine Quality dataset from Kaggle, which provides information on 11 different features that influence wine quality, including alcohol content, acidity, and sugar content.

+***Objective:

+The primary objective of this project is to create classification models that can effectively distinguish between "good quality" red wines (score of 7 or higher) and "not good quality" red wines (score below 7).
+This binary classification will allow winemakers and consumers to make informed decisions regarding wine selection and consumption.